 Longer stays in Ho Chi Minh City – District 2

 If you have read our blog before you will know that we spend a large part of the year living in the beautiful city of Chiang Mai in Thailand.
-Living in Thailand gives us the opportunity to explore our Asian neighbours and discover other destinations for retirement and international living.
+Living in Thailand gives us the opportunity to explore our Asian neighbours.

 Ho Chi Minh City is separated into districts and during our visit to Ho Chi Minh City we had the pleasure of living like a local in District 2.
 Ho Chi Minh City’s District 2 is located across the river from District 1 and can take around 20-30 minutes to get to District 1 depending on traffic.

 We were staying in the Thao Dien ward of District 2, a popular area for expats, many of whom work at the International schools in the area.
 District 2 also has a vibrant restaurant and bar scene which includes ‘La Villa’ a Michelin Star French restaurant.
 La Villa is set in a glamorous French inspired villa and the place to come for fine dining.